The Branon Family - Generations of Tradition

 |Dan Branon, Sr. and grandsons Riley, Connor, Kaleb and Isaac – Dan is our Patriarch and team leader emeritus, sap hauler and general problem solver.
 He can often be found in the woods teaching his grandsons about the trees and getting them excited about the future of the family business!|

 Helen Branon and granddaughter Kayleigh - our official taste testers!

 All of our maple sap is gathered from Vermont maple trees on land we own or lease when the weather conditions are perfect in the early springtime - generally around February-April.
 Water in the sap is then removed through a reverse osmosis process to concentrate the sugar and increase the efficiency of our boiling - it takes around 43 gallons of sap to make just one gallon of maple syrup!

-The University of Vermont has an informative website with frequently asked questions about maple syrup if you'd like more information on the history and production techniques of our syrup.
+The University of Vermont has an informative website with detailed information on the history and production techniques maple syrup.

 Directions to the Sugarhouse

 From I-89 Exit 19 (St Albans):

 Take right at light onto Route 104, at next light take right onto Route 36, continue on Route 36 just over 4 miles, take right onto Bradley Road, take first right onto West Street, the sugarhouse is the second place on the left - you can't miss us!

 Website design, photography and films by Natalie Stultz Photography & Film